 With the incorporation of tempered steel in your blades, they have the possibility of lasting up to five times longer.

 The only drawback with them is that they can dull fast sometimes.
-But when compared to how efficient they are, that con barely matters.
+But when compared to how efficient they are, that can barely matter.

 Stronger and sturdier than carbon steel, bi-metal blade results in a fast and precise cutting experience.
 They are also highly resilient to heat and are remarkably hard to undergo mistreatment and abuse.